-Public Utilities Code section 8387(c) requires Roseville Electric Utility to contract with a qualified independent evaluator with experience in assessing the safe operation of electrical infrastructure to review and assess the comprehensiveness of this Wildfire Mitigation Plan.
-The independent evaluator must issue a report that is posted to the City's website.
-This report must also be presented to City Council at a public meeting.
+Public Utilities Code section 8387(c) required Roseville Electric Utility to contract with a qualified independent evaluator with experience in assessing the safe operation of electrical infrastructure to review and assess the comprehensiveness of the initial Wildfire Mitigation Plan.
+The independent evaluator issued a report that was posted to the City's website and presented to City Council at a public meeting to ensure best practices were implemented based on the risk assessment of the electric utility system.